 No diva is a solo act.
-They have all have a team of helpers, coaches and stylists that make them look and perform their best.
+They all have a team of helpers, coaches and stylists that make them look and perform their best.

-- Tetrahexyldecyl ascorbate: a stable, oil-soluble form of Vitamin C that easily penetrates the skin and stimulates collagen production.
+- Tetrahexyldecyl ascorbate: A stable, oil-soluble form of Vitamin C that easily penetrates the skin and stimulates collagen production.

-- Tocotrienols + tocopherol: forms of Vitamin E that help protect skin from sun damage and prevent the premature signs of aging.
+- Tocotrienols + tocopherol: Forms of Vitamin E that help protect skin from sun damage and prevent the premature signs of aging.
 A 2001 study has found that “vitamins A [retinol] and E appear complementary in preventing UV-induced deleterious cutaneous and systemic effects”.

 Remember when I said retinol can be irritating when you first start to use it?